 It’s not too often that you run across a work environment where you actually like everyone you work with and call many of your co-workers friends; or strong, caring friends at that… and then there’s Composite Approach–where the closest thing that comes to mind is an old TV sitcom that ran for much of the 80’s called Cheers, “Where Everybody Knows Your Name.”
-Except Bart has replaced Norm and Steve is the new “Coach” … well, the list goes on.
+Except Mike has replaced Norm and Steve is the new “Coach” … well, the list goes on.
 Meet our team, where we’re more than co-workers, we’re family.

 Owner / Technical Director